nuxeo/doc.nuxeo.com-content/src/client-apps/nuxeo-drive/nuxeo-drive-release-notes.md

 ### Direct Transfer

-The Direct Transfer has been re-enabled as a BETA feature, it can be activated through the Features tab (see following paragraph about the [Feature tab](#new-features-tab)).
+The Direct Transfer has been re-enabled as a BETA feature, it can be activated through the Features tab (see the following paragraph about the [Feature tab](#new-features-tab)).

 The Direct Transfer feature [leverages the FileManager](https://jira.nuxeo.com/browse/NXDRIVE-2065) for files upload.